MarinBernard/cvc/README.md

 1. `<FullName>` (mandatory) defines the full name of a choir.
 2. `<SortName>` (optional) defines the sort-friendly form of a choir's name.
 3. `<ShortName>` (optional) defines the short form of a choir's name.
+The alias may be specified several times to register several choirs.
 #### Rendering with 1 parameter
 ```
 +CHOIRNAME=<FullName>